Join us on a Docent-Led Tour for an hour of insights and stories!

 Join us for an informative 45 minute Docent-Led Tour of The Marine Mammal Center.
 Docents lead participants around the Center's exhibits and viewing areas.
 Tour guides also provide insights into the work of the Center and share stories about our seal and sea lion patients (please note the number of patients onsite and visible varies daily depending on the animal's conditions).

-Docent-Led Tours are ideal for individuals and families (fewer than 10 people) that want to learn more about the work of the Center.
-If your group has more than 10 people, please email email@example.com to make a reservation.
+Docent-Led Tours are ideal for individuals and families (9 people, or fewer) that want to learn more about the work of the Center.
+If your group has 10 people, or more, please email email@example.com to inquire about large-group experiences held at the Center.
+Large-group experiences are available on a limited basis, for additional fees and booked in advance based on educator availability.

 - Adults: $9